Payments can be made through the following means:

-The City of Memphis levies the following taxes annually:
+The City of Memphis levies the following property taxes annually:

 Commercial property located in the Central Business District also pays an annual assessment determined by the Downtown Memphis Commission.